Three Flags Classic

 loader-icon

-Three Flags Classic logoEvery year the route is different and most often it starts in Mexico or near the border on the Friday of Labor Day Weekend.
-It runs the 2100 miles or so through 3 or 4 required checkpoints on the recommended route into Canada finishing on Monday, Labor Day.
+Three Flags Classic logoIn 2026 the Three Flags Classic (TFC) will change to a self-guided tour with Get Together events in Mexico and Canada.
+There are no plans for an organized event in the US this year.
+We may create TFC US events in future years.
+We send out notifications to members first then flyers to the public when registration is open The 2026 event occurs the weekend before the US Labor Day holiday.
+It runs the 2100 miles or so from Mexico to Canada (or the reverse) and finishes on the Monday after the weekend.
 A “Finish” banquet is held the following evening to celebrate the current year and past accomplishments of riders who have completed the event many times.
-The fun starts when you arrive at the starting location, check-in to receive your ride Passport and starter’s kit and attend the “Start” banquet.
+The fun starts when you arrive at the start Get Together, and attend the banquet.
 The event is challenging but doable and provides a sense of accomplishment after passing through parts of the West you probably haven’t seen yet.
-We do focus some events on First Time Riders and everyone else is happy to see the friends they made last time and meet new ones.
+We will host a Map Room on Wednesday and Thursday for everyone to check in and hang out, compare their routes and to see the friends they made last time and meet new ones.

 Three Flags Classic Rules